 Day 5 100 Miles

-You take the Tarifa fast ferry to Tangier, make your way along the Mediterranean coast road and then climb over the mountain of Jebel Tisouka.
+You take the fast ferry from Algeciras to Tangier Med, make your way along the Mediterranean coast road and then climb over the mountain of Jebel Tisouka.

 Day 6 123 Miles